elemee3/registration-form-back/README.md

 ## About

 The Pet Owner Registration page is a simple form that collects data, and sends it to this back end application.
-Here the data is ingested and either saved or validated based on database connection status.
+Here the data is ingested by a Laravel application and either saved or validated based on database connection status.
 A 201 Created response is returned to the front end upon successful save or validation, otherwise a 400 Bad Request response is returned.

 This repo is intended to be used in conjunction with the front end application, [registration-form](https://github.com/elemee3/registration-form).